Johnny Jewel: Early life

 Jewel was born John David Padgett in 1974 in Houston, Texas, where he was also raised.
-His father was partially-deaf, and Jewel learned sign language to help communicate with him.
+His father was partially deaf, and Jewel learned sign language to help communicate with him.
 As a teenager, Jewel was a "creative misfit" who was inspired by the music of The Velvet Underground and Sonic Youth.
 At age 17, Jewel was the victim of a kidnapping, which he stated marked a pivotal moment in his life.

 Jewel was a prospective student at Rice University, but ultimately decided to forgo attending college.
 At age eighteen, his father died, after which he relocated from Houston to Austin.

 Career beginnings and Glass Candy

 In Austin, Jewel began recording music under the name John David V. He subsequently relocated to Portland, Oregon in the mid-1990s, where he continued to record music, this time under the name Johnny Jewel.
-In 1996, while working at a Fred Meyer grocery store in Portland, Jewel met Ida No, a local from Vancouver, Washington, who also worked in the store.
+In 1996, while working at a Fred Meyer grocery store in Portland, Jewel met Ida No (born Lori Monahan), a local from Vancouver, Washington, who also worked in the store.

 At the time, Jewel was in the midst of a breakup, and was being kicked out of his apartment.
 "I had a suitcase with clothes and five Moogs, and it was horrible.
-So the second time I hung out with [Ida], I called her and was like, ‘Can I move in with you?’
-And she's like, ‘Uh, sure.’"
+So the second time I hung out with [Ida], I called her and was like, 'Can I move in with you?'
+And she's like, 'Uh, sure.'"
 The two formed the musical group Glass Candy (initially known as Glass Candy and the Shattered Theatre), and began producing music together.
 They soon began producing music under the name Glass Candy and the Shattered Theatre.
 No described their early work as "droney and weird," drawing on elements of no wave, post-punk, and art rock.

+Also in 1996, under the alias Twenty Six, he released a post-rock album, This Skin Is Rust, on Bobby J Records.

 In 2003, Glass Candy released their debut studio album, Love Love Love, on the independent Troubleman Unlimited Records.